tomas-pecserke/YamlFixturesBundle/Resources/doc/index.md

             lastName: Doe
 ```

+It's also possible to place your YaML fixtures into `app/Resources/YourBundleName/fixtures` directory.
+In that case alle files with same filename in in your bundle's `Resources/fixtures` directory
+will be "overriden" by those from `app/Resources`.
+No merging is done.

 Property `data` contains data, that will be transformed into database objects.
-*Property of object must be public or accessible thru setter or add method.*
+**Property of object must be public or accessible via setter or add method.**

 ## Using references